jtassia/You-Dont-Know-JS/up & going/ch2.md

 The `==` comparison fails for a different reason. `a == b` could fail if it's interpreted either as `42 == NaN` or `"42" == "foo"` -- as we explained earlier, the former is the case.

-**Note:** For more information about the inequality comparison rules, see the specification (section 11.8.5) and also consult Chapter 4 of the *Types & Grammar* title of this series.
+**Note:** For more information about the inequality comparison rules, see section 11.8.5 of the specification and also consult Chapter 4 of the *Types & Grammar* title of this series.

 ## Variables

 In JavaScript, variable names (as well as function names) must be valid *identifiers*.
-The strict and complete rules for valid characters in identifiers are a little complex when you consider non-traditional characters such as unicode.
-If you only consider typical ascii alphanumeric characters, though, the rules are simple.
+The strict and complete rules for valid characters in identifiers are a little complex when you consider nontraditional characters such as Unicode.
+If you only consider typical ASCII alphanumeric characters, though, the rules are simple.

 An identifier must start with `a`-`z`, `A`-`Z`, `$`, or `_`.
 It can then contain any of those characters plus the numerals `0`-`9`.

 Generally, the same rules apply to a property name as to a variable identifier.
 However, certain words cannot be used as variables, but are OK as property names.
-These words are called "reserved words", and include the JS keywords (`for`, `in`, `if`, etc) as well as `null`, `true`, and `false`.
+These words are called "reserved words," and include the JS keywords (`for`, `in`, `if`, etc.) as well as `null`, `true`, and `false`.

 **Note:** For more information about reserved words, see Appendix A of the *Types & Grammar* title of this series.

 ### Function Scopes

-You use the `var` keyword to declare a variable that will belong to the current function scope, or the global scope if at the top-level outside of any function.
+You use the `var` keyword to declare a variable that will belong to the current function scope, or the global scope if at the top level outside of any function.

 #### Hoisting